 These options sound like a lot of trouble to me.
 Not to say I won’t end up trying them one day, but for now, I’d just like to have the coop and the run and leave the chickens there.

-I was searching the internet tonight to find which grasses (or other cover crops) would be most beneficial to plant for chickens, when I came upon a fantastic idea: building raised beds of fresh feed crops to put in the run with the chickens.
+I was trying to figure out which grasses (or other cover crops) would be most beneficial to plant for chickens, when I came upon a fantastic idea: building raised beds of fresh feed crops to put in the run with the chickens.

 When the grass or whatever you plant grows, the chickens will only be able to eat what comes through the wire on the top of the box.
 They will still get their fresh forage, but won’t be able to scratch it to oblivion.